Typhoon heads out to sea after leaving at least one dead in Japan

 Phanfone made landfall near the central city of Hamamatsu, prompting Honda to halt production at its Hamamatsu and Suzuka plants, while Nissan said it was halting production at its Oppama plant.
 Toyota said it was halting production at 12 plants.
 All said they would resume production Monday afternoon.

-Six hundred domestic flights were canceled, with Japan Airlines saying it had canceled 19 international flights.
+Six hundred domestic flights were cancelled, with Japan Airlines saying it had cancelled 19 international flights.
 Service west on the Shinkansen bullet train was briefly suspended and commuter train services were delayed or suspended in the capital, affecting millions of commuters.

 Tokyo Electric Power Company said it had taken preventive steps at the destroyed Fukushima Daiichi nuclear plant, securing equipment, cables and ropes.